RyoJerryYu/protoc-gen-pluginx/cmd/protoc-gen-ts-grpc-gateway-cli/README.md

 - [x] body remove field do not support useProtoNames
 - [x] GetRepeatedQuery: query param do not work well with repeated
 - [x] GetRepeatedQuery: query param do not work well with repeated enum
-- [x] query param do not work well with well known types

 ### low priority:
-- [ ] GetRepeatedQuery: path param do not work well with bytes, required base64
+- [x] GetRepeatedQuery: path param do not work well with bytes, required base64
+- [x] Create: query param do not work well with well known types
+- [x] Create: query params for bytes field do not work well
 - [ ] Create: query params for map field do not work well
 - [ ] Create: query params for repeated message field do not work well
-- [ ] Create: query params for bytes field do not work well
 - [ ] Create: query params for empty message field do not work well
 - [ ] Create: query params for `json_name` do not work well
 - [ ] CheckGetQueryParams, CheckNestedEnumGetQueryParams: repeated nested query params did not pass to server